astrolabsoftware/fink-client-tutorial/fink_workshop_06022020/README.md

 ## Get started

 Tutorials and instruction are located under `docs.zip`.
-Clone this repo, walk to `fink_workshop_06022020`, unzip the file, and open the `docs/html/index.html` page:
+Clone this repo (and you can even give it a star - to ease its retrieval, and well... increase its visibility as well), walk to `fink_workshop_06022020`, unzip the file, and open the `docs/html/index.html` page:

 ```bash
 git clone https://github.com/astrolabsoftware/fink-tutorials